percona/psmysql-docs/docs/upgrade-myrocks.md

 ALTER TABLE <table-name> UPGRADE PARTITIONING
 ```

 Complete these steps for each table that **mysqlcheck** list.
-Otherwise, the upgrade to 8.1 fails and your error log contains messages like the following:
+Otherwise, the upgrade to {{release}} fails and your error log contains messages like the following:

 ```text
 2018-12-17T18:34:14.152660Z 2 [ERROR] [MY-013140] [Server] The 'partitioning' feature is not available; you need to remove '--skip-partition' or use MySQL built with '-DWITH_PARTITION_STORAGE_ENGINE=1'